Schönbrunn Palace: Roman Ruin

 Originally known as the Ruin of Carthage, the Roman Ruin is a set of follies that was designed by the architect Johann Ferdinand Hetzendorf von Hohenberg, and erected as an entirely new architectural feature in 1778.

 The fashion for picturesque ruin that became widespread with the rise of the Romantic movement soon after the middle of the 18th century symbolized both the decline of once great powers and the preservation of the remains of a heroic past.
 The Roman Ruin consists of a rectangular pool enclosed by a massive arch with lateral walls, evoking the impression of an ancient edifice slowly crumbling into the ground.

-Activities at Schönbrunn today
+Modern activities at Schönbrunn

-Schönbrunn is Vienna's most popular tourist destination, which has been attended by 3,800,000 visitors in 2017.
-The whole Schönbrunn complex with Tiergarten Schönbrunn, Palmenhaus, Wüstenhaus, the Wagenburg, and the Schoenbrunn Palace Concerts accounted for more than five million visitors in 2009.
+Schönbrunn is Vienna's most popular tourist destination, and was attended by almost 4 million visitors in 2017.
+The larger Schönbrunn complex with Tiergarten Schönbrunn, Palmenhaus, Wüstenhaus, the Wagenburg, and the Schoenbrunn Palace Concerts was visited by five million people in 2009.

-At the official website tickets can be purchased in advance for tours.
-In addition to tours and tour packages, many classical concerts featuring the music of Mozart and his contemporaries can be enjoyed with the added benefit of more time in the spectacular halls, Orangerie, or Schlosstheater.
+Tours of the grounds are sold to tourists, and concerts are put on featuring classical music.
 The Vienna Philharmonic performs in the gardens for the Summer Night Concert Schönbrunn, annually since 2004.